Why Crash-Exercising Before A Big Event Is A Bad Idea

-Most of us go through exercise phases: you hear about a new workout and splurge on a class package; you're in a rut and decide to train for a race; or you have an important event coming up and are compelled to bump up your workouts so you feel your best.
-At the time, it seems like diving into a new exercise program and really giving it your all is your only option — so, you crash-exercise.
+Most of us go through exercise phases: it's the new year and you decide to get that gym membership; you hear about a new workout and splurge on a class package; you're in a rut and decide to train for a race; or you have an important event coming up and are compelled to bump up your workouts so you feel your best.
+At the time, it seems like diving into a new exercise programme and really giving it your all is your only option — so, you crash-exercise.

 What usually ends up happening when you take on an ambitious exercise goal over a short period of time is you crush yourself, and then stop when you haven't accomplished your goals as quickly as you wanted to.
 You might beat yourself up for not starting sooner, or write off exercise altogether because your effort feels pointless, says Ben Lauder-Dykes, NASM certified personal trainer at Fhitting Room, a HIIT studio in New York City.
 "It creates that negative feedback loop," he says.
 The whole concept of a "bikini-ready workout" or "shredding for the wedding" is built on the fact that people feel an intense pressure to crash-exercise.
 But the truth is, while external factors might be good motivators, they don't lead to habits that are sustainable long-term, he says.